uncleary/aerial_industries/readme.md

 ## To get started with the project

-In your terminal, run `npm install`
+After cloning this git repository, open your terminal, go into the folder and run `npm install` to install all dependencies.

-then run
+Then run

 `npm start`